One Sentence That Boosts Donor Engagement and Retention for Healthcare Nonprofits

 Behavioral science looks at how people think, make decisions, and take action.
 It helps us understand, predict, and influence human behavior to create better outcomes, in everything from health and happiness to generosity and giving.

-In fundraising, behavioral science helps us understand why people give so we can write messages that align with those reasons and speak directly to their emotions, values, and motivations.
+In fundraising, behavioral science helps us understand why people give so we can write healthcare donor messages that align with those reasons and speak directly to their emotions, values, and motivations.

-Also called "donor psychology," philanthhropic psychology looks at why people give to nonprofits and what drives their decision to donate.
-It helps fundraisers understand what really motivates giving, such as wanting to help others, or a desire to feel good, be recognized, or make a difference.
+Also called "philanthropic psychology," donor psychology looks at why people give to nonprofits and what drives their decision to donate.
+It helps fundraisers understand what really motivates giving, such as a desire to help others, to feel good, to be recognized, or to make a difference.

 Donor psychology helps you understand how your supporters think, feel, and make decisions—so you can speak to what really moves them.
 Instead of listing what philanthropy paid for, you show who was helped and how their life was changed.